 - 1. Grievor's classification and seniority

 - 2. Grievor's previous classifications

-- What grievor was temporarily promoted to 3.
+- 3. What grievor was temporarily promoted to

-- Date of promotions (if any) 4.
+- 4. Date of promotions (if any)

 - 5. Pay stubs if applicable

-- Grievor's experience in vacancy requested 6.
+- 6. Grievor's experience in vacancy requested

-- 7. Name and seniority of employee awarded
+- Name and seniority of employee awarded job

-- iob

-- Posting and grievor's application 8.
+- 8. Posting and grievor's application

-- Articles violated 9.
+- 9. Articles violated

 - 10. Job description and benchmark

 - 11. Interview Scores

-JOB POSTINGS

-(Improper or Non-posting)
+JOB POSTINGS (Improper or Non-posting)

-- 1. Classification of vacancy Area vacancy existed 2.
+- 1. Classification of vacancy

+- Area vacancy existed

-- Name of employee who held vacant 3.
+- Name of employee who held vacant position.

-- position.
-Employee's name promoted to fill vacancy 4.
+- 4. Employee's name promoted to fill vacancy

-- Start date/end date of vacancy 5
+- 5. Start date/end date of vacancy

-- Copy of request that prompted vacancy 6
+- 6. Copy of request that prompted vacancy